Donna Dennis: 1970s

-Building these new more complex structural works presented its challenges to Dennis, yet she was resourceful in finding materials and teaching herself carpentry skills.
+When Dennis struggled she turned to teaching herself carpentry and finding more materials.

 At this time, Dennis began turning to her own experiences as a source for her work.
 She remembered family road trips and the nightly ritual of looking for a place to stay.
 She was also looking closely at Walker Evans photographs, including “Cottage at Ossining Camp.”
 Dennis traveled to Maine to photograph tourist cabins, which inspired Tourist Cabin Porch (Maine).
 The work features a small porch, standing only 78+1/2 in tall.
 Inside the porch, which glows softly from within, a door and window are visible, with light softly glowing from within.
 There is no door from the porch to the outside, which is not immediately noticeable.
 This type of tourist cabin is reminiscent of a time when automobile ownership became common for middle class families.
 Taking to the roads, they sought overnight accommodations along the way.

 In 1975, the prominent art collector Holly Solomon, introduced to Dennis by Denise Green, opened her gallery at 392 West Broadway in SoHo and invited Dennis to show her work there.
 Dennis exhibited Tourist Cabins and Subway Stations at Holly Solomon Gallery in 1976, including Tourist Cabin Porch (Maine) and Tourist Cabin Pensacola.

 Two Stories with Porch (for Robert Cobuzio) was inspired by a small building, built as a toll booth, which stood at the entrance to the Holland Tunnel, and a rowhouse in Phillipsburg, New Jersey, photographed by George A. Tice.
 The work is dedicated to Dennis’s friend, Robert Cobuzio, who died while she was making the work.
 The piece was exhibited at the Whitney Biennial in 1979 and at Holly Solomon Gallery in 1980, alongside Tunnel Tower' (1979–80), which combined vernacular architecture such as that of a White Castle hamburger stand and the fantasy of a tower or fortress.